 Dental patient information about preparing for sedation dentistry (often called sleep dentistry):

 If you are going to have a dental procedure done for you that you anticipate would otherwise be painful or stressful, such as extraction of wisdom teeth, root canal treatment, or lengthy operative dentistry, sedation may be the best thing for you.
 Conscious sedation differs from the general anesthesia that you receive in the hospital is some important ways.
 Under general anesthesia, you are totally unconscious.
 This means that your protective reflexes (such as coughing to clear your airway, for example) are not functional and vital functions have to be supported artificially.
 With sedation, however, since you are still conscious, all of your protective reflexes are functional.
 This permits it to be done safely in an office setting.
-However, you are so sleepy and relaxed that you are indifferent to the dental treatment.
-Your memory of treatment may be spotty.
+However, you are so sleepy and relaxed that you are indifferent to the dental treatment and probably won’t remember your appointment.

 A dentist can use a rather light sedative dose.
 This would more accurately be called anxiolysis rather than sedation.
 On this page we will be talking about the stronger dose, which would produce sedation.